Are you ready to fight toenail fungus?

-*This offer is only valid for patients with commercial insurance.
+*This offer is only valid for eligible patients with commercial insurance.
 Eligible uninsured patients will pay more.
 This offer is not valid for any person eligible for reimbursement of prescriptions, in whole or in part, by any federal, state, or other governmental programs, including, but not limited to, Medicare (including Medicare Advantage and Part A, B, and D plans), Medicaid, TRICARE, Veterans Administration or Department of Defense health coverage, CHAMPUS, the Puerto Rico Government Health Insurance Plan, or any other federal or state health care programs.
 This offer is good only in the U.S. at retail pharmacies owned and operated by Walgreen Co. (or its affiliates) or other participating independent retail pharmacies.
 This offer is not valid in Massachusetts or Minnesota or where otherwise prohibited, taxed or otherwise restricted.
 Go to ActivateJubliaSavings.com for other terms and conditions that apply.

 JUBLIA (efinaconazole) topical solution, 10%, is a prescription medicine used to treat fungal infections of the toenails.